 What Is Preapproval?

-> Preapproval is usually more involved than prequalification, but not all lenders preapprove in the same way.
+Preapproval is usually more involved than prequalification, but not all lenders preapprove in the same way.
 You'll need to check to make sure you know all the rules of your specific preapproval process.
-At Quicken Loans, preapprovals are typically free of charge and remain valid for 90 days, but this can vary from lender to lender.
+At Quicken Loans, preapprovals are typically free of charge and remain valid for 90 days.
+How long a mortgage preapproval lasts can vary by lender.

-> Generally, if you’re pre-approved, it means the lender has taken the extra step of verifying your income and assets.
+Generally, if you’re pre-approved, it means the lender has taken the extra step of verifying your income and assets.
 This is done by gathering things like your W-2s, tax returns, pay stubs and bank statements.

 If the preapproval is a bit weaker, the lender might just pull your credit and get a verbal estimate of your assets and income.
 This is closer to prequalification as we have defined it above, which highlights the importance of making sure you know exactly what your lender means when they use these terms.

 When To Get Preapproved

 A strong preapproval gives you a much better idea of what kind of house you can afford.
 Going through preapproval will also make you a more serious home buyer in the eyes of brokers and agents.
 If you're getting preapproved, you are likely committed to buying and are actively searching the market.

 Although your mortgage application isn’t officially completed until you submit a property address to your lender, it’s worth noting that you’ll be submitting much of the documentation for the rest of the application at this point, so make sure you have the paperwork mentioned above readily available to you.